stellarlighthub/stellarlighthub/README.md

 <div align="justify">
 <h3>I am a Team Lead currently expanding my remote team and looking for motivated individuals based in North America or Europe to collaborate with me.</h3>
 <h3>This is a fully remote opportunity.
-While no highly specialized technical background is required, I am looking for reliable partners who are eager to work in a collaborative environment.</h3>
+While no highly specialized technical background is required, I am looking for reliable partners who are eager to work in a collaborative environment.
+Even if you don’t have any programming or technical skills, you can still work with me and learn along the way.</h3>
 <h3>If you are interested in learning more, please reach out or send me a message!</h3>
 </div>

 <h2 align="center">📬 Contact Me</h2>